Mchapuis/Commuticate/README.md

 # COMUTICATE
-Yhack 2016 - web service using ArcGis API to locate job postings from Indeed.com
+Yhack 2016 - web service using GoogleMap API to locate job postings from Indeed.com

-Open the file on a server to run it
+## The recent update is not working yet, the version in the "old" folder is but using ArgGis API

-#IMPORTANT
+#### IMPORTANT
 The file doesn't display all the searches from indeed.
 To see what queries are imported: